SoCrespo/azure_chatgpt_requester/README.md

 ## Configuration

-You need to provide the following configuration parameters when creating an instance of `AzureChatGPTRequester`:
+You need to provide the following configuration parameters when creating an instance of `MsChatGPTRequester`:

 Mandatory:
-- `api_base`: Base URL of the GPT model in Azure.
+- `api_uri`: Base URI of the GPT model in Azure.
 - `api_key`: API key to access the GPT model.
 - `api_version`: Version of the GPT model.
 - `deployment_name`: Name of the deployment of the GPT model on Azure.